X-ray variability of SDSS J000532.84+200717.4: from a normal state to an X-weak state: Observations and data reduction

 The European Photon Imaging Camera (EPIC) data were processed using the Science Analysis System (SAS v21.0.0) and the calibration files generated in April 2024.
 We reduced the EPIC data following the standard procedure described in the SAS Data Analysis Threads.
 For the EPIC, only single and double events were selected, and bad pixels and high background flares were filtered from the calibrated event lists based on the standard selection criteria.
 Source spectra were extracted from circles regions with radii ranging from $20\arcsec$ to $30\arcsec$; background spectra were extracted from source-free regions with a radius of at least 3 times the radius of source regions on the same CCD chip.

+We define high- and low-flux states using MOS count-rate threshold of $5\times10^{-3}\ {\rm counts\ s^{-1}}$ in the 0.2--10~keV band.
+Observations above this value are classified as high-flux states, while those below it are classified as low-flux states.
 For the purposes of subsequent analysis, we designate the first five epochs, during which the source was relatively bright, as H1--H5, and the remaining epochs, during which the source was significantly fainter, as L1--L9.
 Among the nine low-state observations, the source was undetected in L3, L5, L6, and L7.
 For these epochs, we derived $3\sigma$ upper limits on the source count rates using the \texttt{uplimit} task within the \texttt{ximage} package, adopting a circular extraction region with a radius of $60^{\prime\prime}$ centered on the optical position of the source.
 The results are shown in Table~\ref{tab:obslog}.

 Figure~\ref{fig:image} shows representative \textit{XMM-Newton}/EPIC images of SDSS~J0005+2007 in the 0.2--10~keV band at different flux states.
 During the high state (e.g., H5), the source is clearly detected with a compact, high-significance X-ray counterpart.
 In contrast, during several low-state observations (e.g., L2, L3, and L5), the source is either marginally detected or undetected, with the counts within the extraction region consistent with the background level.
 Other low-state epochs (e.g., L4 and L9) show weak but significant detections.
 These images provide a clear view of the dramatic X-ray variability of SDSS~J0005+2007.